ErenYeager29/AD-CRTeamer/depth/AMSI.md

 All three happen transparently, in the same single command.

-**ðŸ”¶ WHY**
+**🔶 WHY**

-Methods 1 and 2 require you to run code *inside* PowerShell â€” which means AMSI gets to scan that bypass code before it executes.
+Methods 1 and 2 require you to run code *inside* PowerShell — which means AMSI gets to scan that bypass code before it executes.
 You are always racing to obfuscate your bypass well enough to get past AMSI before it runs.

 Invisi-Shell sidesteps this by operating at a level below PowerShell.
 It is a Windows Registry and DLL technique, not a PowerShell technique.
 By the time PowerShell starts, AMSI is already neutered.

-**âš”ï¸ HOW**
+**⚔️ HOW**

-Setup â€” on Kali, download Invisi-Shell and serve it:
+Setup — on Kali, download Invisi-Shell and serve it:

 ```bash
 cd ~/lab/amsi